zenml-io/zenml/docs/book/user-guide/advanced-guide/pipelining-features/managing-steps.md

     my_pipeline.with_options(config_paths="config.yaml")()
 ```
 {% hint style="warning" %}
 There might be conflicting settings for step or pipeline inputs, while working with YAML configuration files.
 Such situations happen when you define a step or a pipeline parameter in the configuration file and override it from the code later on.
-Don't worry - once it happens you will be informed with details and instruction on how to fix.
+Don't worry - once it happens you will be informed with details and instructions how to fix.
 Example of such a conflict:
 ```yaml
 # config.yaml